beppu/blog/content/post/spacemacs-tips.md

 classical Emacs keybindings can be hell on your fingers and wrists, and they can be hard to memorize too.

-Commands in the `SPC` menu, on the other hand, is very easy to type, and the mnemonics that have been picked are a lot more intuitive.
+Commands in the `SPC` menu, on the other hand, are very easy to type, and the mnemonics that have been picked are a lot more intuitive.
 The way it works is while you're in command mode in a buffer, hit `SPC` and a menu will appear.
 Each character leads to either a submenu or a command.
 This presents you with a hierarchical tree of commands that can be explored and learned as you use